-to be aware of Saudi Arabia's travel regulations to make it a safe
+Traveling to Saudi Arabia is an enriching experience.
+It's essential to be aware of Saudi Arabia's travel regulations to ensure a safe and smooth journey.

 1. Respect the local laws

-by the local rules and regulations.
+Whenever you visit a new destination, adhere to the local rules and regulations.

 There are strict dress codes, especially for women.
 Women should